CyberSecuriTim/dns-overview/README.md

-  - Add an entry to the host file for mainframe.
+  - Add an entry to the local host file for mainframe.
     - Assign any accessible IP address in the entry (I chose the IP address of the Domain Controller)
     - Save the entry (Ctrl + S).